Bachelor of Arts in Educational Studies

 - EDE 496 Clinical Practicum

-- Any other requirements issued by the state of Washington at the time of certification
+- Fulfill any other state of Washington requirements at the time of certification

 General Education Requirements & Electives

-All adult education programs from Whitworth must include general education and elective coursework to complete degree requirements.
+All adult education programs from Whitworth must include general education and elective coursework for the student to complete degree requirements.
 Some of the requirements may be met by courses offered in the major.
 Check with an advisor for details.

-Individuals completing this degree can expect to be qualified for jobs in areas related to the educational needs of children, such as school paraprofessional, in social-service agencies, private schools, and other community organizations where principles of education, teaching and learning are valued.
+Individuals completing this degree can expect to be qualified for jobs in areas related to the educational needs of children (such as school paraprofessionals), in social-service agencies, in private schools, and in other community organizations where principles of education, teaching and learning are valued.